Christmas in Iraq and a Winter Ascent of Mount Nemrut

 friendly Kurdish Locals I Met

 Some shopworkers jamming out to some traditional tunes.
-I followed the music and they performed for me.
+I followed the music to their shop and they happily performed for me.

 Man selling Muslim prayer beads

-Kurdish men is traditional clothing and turban worn by many older men in public
+Kurdish men is traditional clothing and turban worn by many older Kurdish men in public

 Souq near the old city